kamanashisroy/algosnippet/graph/traversal/README.md

 DFS is useful to find the cycle in directed graph.
 A directed graph is acyclic if and only if depth-first search yelds no black edges.

+DFS is useful to find cycle in undirected graph as well, it takes O(|V|) to do that.

 DFS theorems and corollary
 - Parenthesis theorem
 - Nesting of descendant's intervals